NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 *ChillerEIRFTemp* = energy input to cooling output factor, equal to 1 at reference conditions

-*T<sub>cw,l</sub>*      = leaving chilled water temperature, ?C
+*T<sub>cw,l</sub>*      = leaving chilled water temperature, ˚C

-*T<sub>cond,e</sub>*<sub>     </sub>= entering condenser fluid temperature, ?C. For a water-cooled condenser this will be the water temperature returning from the condenser loop (e.g., leaving the cooling tower).
+*T<sub>cond,e</sub>*<sub>     </sub>= entering condenser fluid temperature, ˚C. For a water-cooled condenser this will be the water temperature returning from the condenser loop (e.g., leaving the cooling tower).
 For air- or evap-cooled condensers this will be the entering outdoor air dry-bulb or wet-bulb temperature, respectively.
 If the chiller is a heat recovery chiller,then the condenser inlet temperature is adjusted to account for both fluid streams as described in the section above on heat recovery chillers.

 ·        The energy input to cooling output ratio function of part-load ratio curve is a quadratic performance curve that parameterizes the variation of the chiller input power ratio as a function of the part-load ratio.
 The part-load ratio is the actual cooling load divided by the chiller’s available cooling capacity.
 The output of this curve is multiplied by the reference EIR (inverse of the reference COP) and the Energy Input to Cooling Output Ratio Function of Temperature Curve to give the EIR at the specific temperatures and part-load ratio at which the chiller is operating.
 This curve should have a value of 1.0 when the part-load ratio equals 1.0.
 The quadratic curve should be valid for the range of part-load ratios anticipated for the simulation.